tulliocunha/freepay-logo/README.md

 This repository contains the official logo files and brand assets for **Freepay** on X (formerly Twitter), including:

-- Logo in various formats (SVG, PNG)
+- Logo/icon in SVG and PNG formats
 - Avatar
 - Cover image